artic-network/rampart/docs/interactive_basecalling_with_guppy_linux.md

    * Dogfish (wrapper to drive Guppy from batches of reads)
    * MinKNOW

-All installed on the ARTIC SSD.

 ## Dogfish installation

+If running from the ARTIC SSD, this will be pre-configured, so skip to the next section.

 	apt install ont-dogfish